-Unfortunately, probably everyone you know has heard about COVID-19 (coronavirus 2 or SARS-CoV-2), which is a respiratory illness that can rapidly spread from person to person and has taken over 40,000 lives worldwide up to date.
+Unfortunately, probably everyone you know has heard about COVID-19 (coronavirus 2 or SARS-CoV-2), which is a respiratory illness that can spread from person to person and has taken over 40,000 lives worldwide up to date.

-The virus that causes COVID-19 is a novel coronavirus that mainly spreads between people in close proximity (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
+According to authorities, the virus that causes COVID-19 is a novel coronavirus that mainly spreads when people are in close proximity (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
 It can also be transmitted when a person touches a surface or object that has the virus on it and then touches his/her own mouth, nose, or possibly eyes, but this is not thought to be the main way the virus spreads.

-Some of the most common symptoms are fever, cough, aches, fatigue.
+Some of the most common symptoms are fever, cough, aches, and fatigue.
 Some people experience shortness of breath and sore throats.
 Serious symptoms are trouble breathing, chest pain, confusion, and/or bluish lips/face.
 The symptoms can appear anytime between 2-14 days after exposure.

 Even though the situation looks bleak, we have to keep in mind the hard cold facts.
 Analysis of death cases shows the following demographic profile: